li545/Machine-Learning-Knowledge-Sharing/machine_learning_knowledge_sharing/docs/gmm.md

 P(x|y) \sim \mathcal{N}(x;\mu_{y}, \Sigma_{y})
 $$

 with $\Sigma_{y}$ could be any positive semi-definite matrix.
 In GNBC, $\Sigma_{y}$ is diagnal because of conditional independence.
-When all classes share a constant feature variance, GNBC is equivalent to Linear Discriminant Analysis.
+When all classes share a constant feature variance, GBC is equivalent to Linear Discriminant Analysis.

 #### Gaussian Mixtures